 - As a new page opens, scroll to the bottom and click on the ‘Advanced’ button.

 - Go to the next section by sliding down and finding ‘Website Data’.
-Click to find all your deleted browser history listed there.
+Click to find some of your deleted browser history listed there.

 Second method – iPhone in DFU (Device Firmware Upgrade) mode: